 “So where are you coming from, and where are you going to?”

 Mitchell (I think that is his name but I am not sure of the spellings), took a deep breath and explained to me that he is from a suburb of Paris, that eternal maiden in the heart of France and he loves cycling.
 So he started from France on his cycle, covered most of the Europe, and then entered Asia traveled all the way to India.
 With all his belongings that he needs on his cycle.
 He has traveled most of the India on his cycle and was now in Kerala.
-He has huffed and puffed in Higher Himalayas, Golden Fields of Punjab, desert of Rajasthan, crossed western Ghats and was planning now to go to the East cost of India and then the north-east and then may be enter Myanmar and continue in South East Asia into Thailand and further.
+He has huffed and puffed in Higher Himalayas, Golden Fields of Punjab, the desert of Rajasthan, crossed western Ghats and was planning now to go to the East coast of India and then the north-east and then maybe enter Myanmar and continue in South East Asia into Thailand and further.
 I am not sure if his plan materialized or not as he does not maintain a blog or Facebook page.
 I am sure wherever he is now paddling to his next destination he is happy and enjoying his journey.

 His age you may wonder?
 Well around 65 plus.